jon-heard/obsidian-inline-scripts/README.md

 If you type `;;fullname;` (`!!fullname!` on mobile), the expansion is "FullName: Maggie Smith".
 This is because the array it returns is ["FullName: ", "Maggie", " ", "Smith"].
 THIS is because the two calls to expand get the result from shortcuts #1 and #2, which are arrays, then the following `[1]` gets the second string of the array.

-### The "isUserTriggered" variable
-Note: There is a variable "isUserTriggered" that is accessible from any Expansion script.
-It is set to true if the Expansion script was triggered directly by a user-typed shortcut, and false if the Expansion script was triggered by another Expansion script (using the expand function).

 ***

 ## ADVANCED SHORTCUTS: Helper scripts